jihyeoi/jihyeoi/README.md

 ### Jobly
 - full-stack application built with React frontend and a Node.js/Express backend
 - Authenticated users can view a list of companies / search for a specific company, and click into them for company-specific jobs.
 Once they find a job they like, they can apply for it, and see the list of their applied jobs.
-Loved diving deeper and playing around with all the modularity that came with reusable components via React!
 - [Github Repository for the Node.js/Express backend](https://github.com/jihyeoi/express-jobly-backend)
 - [Github Repository for the React frontend](https://github.com/jihyeoi/react-jobly)